hhzl/LearnWords2/docs/Developer_notes.md

 ### Aim

-This repository contains a command line program to which serves three purposes.
+This repository contains a command line program which serves three purposes.

 1. It creates a spaced-repetition ([SRS](https://github.com/repeat-space/srs-knowledge)) JavaScript libary ``LW.js`` to be used in a web client program.
 The library ``LW.js`` contains typical functions needed in a SRS program.
 2. It converts SRS data from and to other formats.
+The main data format for ``LW.js`` is a JSON file.
 3. It creates a template of an SRS web client program (HTML/CSS/JavaScript) which then needs to be copied and adapted.
 This template makes use of `LW.js``.